WPS/egon.io-website/_pages/howto.md

 Other image formats are allowed as well, but only SVG can be colored and it can be zoomed without getting pixelated.
 Square images look better in the pallet and the context pad.

 If you want a consistent look, consider using the same icon set that we use for the predefined icons—[Google's Material icons](https://fonts.google.com/icons?icon.set=Material+Icons).

+### Renaming Multiple Work Objects or Activities

+To rename multiple work objects or activities, click the *dictionary* button (<i class="material-icons">spellcheck</i>).
+Actors cannot be renamed in the dictionary because they usually appear only once per Domain Story.

+### Keyboard Shortcuts

+Click on the *shortcuts* button (<i class="material-icons">keyboard</i>) to display all available keyboard shortcuts.

+## Save, Export, Import, and Share

+### Exporting Domain Stories

+To save your Domain Story on your computer, download it as a file by clicking the *export* button (<i class="material-icons">file_download</i>).
+The following file formats are available:

+- `.egn`: A text file that contains the "source code" of your Domain Story.
+It can later be imported by you or other Egon users.
+Egon uses the JSON format and produces files that are properly formatted.
+This makes it easy to keep track of changes when the files are kept in a source code repository like *git*.
+- `.svg`: A scalable image.
+Great for adding your Domain Story in collaborative whiteboards like Miro.
+This image also contains an embedded `.egn` file.
+- `.png`: An image, e.g. for embedding in documents.
+- `.html`: A presentation that lets people replay the story in their browser without the need of using Egon.

+> Animated SVG images only work with some applications:
+> - works with web browsers (Firefox, Chrome, Safari) and Microsoft Teams
+> - does **not** work with Miro and Inkscape; the image might look incomplete

+### Importing Domain Stories

+To load a previously created Domain Story, you can...
+- import an `.egn` or `.egn.svg` file by clicking the *import from file* button (<i class="material-icons">file_upload</i>) and selecting the file
+- drag an `.egn` or `.egn.svg` file from your local file system and drop it onto the canvas

+- import from a public URL by clicking the *import from URL* button (<i class="material-icons">cloud_upload</i>) and pasting the URL

+> Importing from URL has limitations:
+> - the link must contain the file name and file ending
+> - the server you want to download from must send the `Access-Control-Allow-Origin` response header (if not, import will fail with a CORS error)
+> - the link must point to the "raw" file (for GitHub and Dropbox, Egon will try to automatically convert any link to a raw download link)
+> - **works** with GitHub, BitBucket, Dropbox
+> - does **not** work with Googl Drive, OneDrive
+> - Nextcloud: Ask your server administrator to turn on `Access-Control-Allow-Origin`

+### Sharing Domain Stories
+TODO for v3.2.0

+### Auto-Save and Creating new Domain Stories

+Since saving Domain Stories by exporting them as files is a bit cumbersome, you can turn on the *auto-save* feature in the general settings.
+Egon runs completely in your browser and this is also where your current Domain Story is stored: In your browser's local storage.
+You can choose the saving interval (in seconds) between saving drafts and how many drafts are kept in storage.
+Drafts can be restored, overwriting the current state of your Domain Story.

+When you activate auto-save and later open Egon in your browser, it will restore the Domain Story that you last worked on.
+To create a new Domain Story, click the *New* button (<i class="material-icons">note_add </i>).

 ## Touch Support